Cost-Saving Ideas: Managing Workers’ Compensation Costs

 - Purchase a policy from the New York State Insurance Fund

-- Become authorized by the Workers’ Compensation Board to be self-insured
+- Become self-insured as authorized by the Workers' Compensation Law

-- Become part of a group self-insurance fund authorized by the Workers’ Compensation Board.
+- Participate in a county self-insurance plan as authorized by the Workers' Compensation Law

-As with health insurance, it is common for a local government to select a workers' compensation carrier and then rarely compare its costs with other vendors or self-insured options.
-Such a major expenditure of funds warrants periodic review and cost comparison.
+Review vendor and self-insured options and costs at regular intervals.
 If your experience rating and other factors are good, you may find comparable coverage at a lower cost.
-Counties which are self-insured may offer workers' compensation coverage to local governments located within the county.
+Self-insured counties may offer workers' compensation coverage to local governments located within the county.

 Monitor Your Bill

-If you purchase a policy from a vendor, your chief fiscal officer or other appropriate official should review your bill to assess the accuracy of your job classifications and the apportionment of your gross wages and salaries to those job classifications.
+If you purchase a policy from a vendor, your chief fiscal officer or other appropriate official should review your bill to assess the accuracy of your employees' job classifications and the apportionment of their gross wages and salaries to those job classifications.

-If your local government is a participant in a group self-insurance plan, such as one run by some counties, it is important to know the method of cost apportionment to make sure that your allocation numbers (i.e., full valuation of real property, salaries) are accurate.
+If your local government participates in a county self-insurance plan, it’s important to know the cost apportionment method to make sure that your allocation numbers (such as salaries or full valuation of real property) are accurate.

 Monitor Your Claims

-Keep track of where your claims are coming from so you can actively manage your risk areas and make sure that your operations, policies and procedures are not contributing to your liability.
+Keep track of where your claims come from so you can actively manage your risk areas and ensure that your operations, policies and procedures aren’t contributing to your liability.

-Prevention is probably the best way to save on workers' compensation costs and to keep your employees safe.
-The private sector manages its safety programs aggressively in order to save money.
+Prevention is the best way to save on workers' compensation costs and to keep your employees safe.
+Many private sector entities manage their safety programs aggressively in order to save money.
 Your insurance carrier or a private consulting firm can help you develop policies and procedures to make safety and accident prevention a top priority for your local government.